 Energy and water management as well as prevention of pollution are fundamentally important to our business.
 If we can re-use the water we cook with, that cuts our requirements by as much as a half.
 On the farm, highly controlled irrigation has helped reduce water demand by as much as two thirds for some fruit.

 If you have time for a visit, be sure to call in to the tea room for tea and a slice of cake after your walk.
-Depending on the time of year you visit, look out for hares, rabbits, larks, honey bees, sea buckthorn, ladybirds, snipe, dragonflies, Little Scarlet strawberries, butterflies.
-Spot all ten on one visit for a gold star and free cake; but only if you can tell the difference between a stoat and a weasel!
+Depending on the time of year you visit, look out for hares, rabbits, larks, honey bees, sea buckthorn, ladybirds, snipe, dragonflies and butterflies.

 Tiptree has a long term plan for the future and this includes further commitment to and development of environmental policy and practice.
 Wilkin & Sons make sure employees, shareholders and interested parties all understand the strategy and theory, but more than that, everyone involved is encouraged to play an active role simply by behaving responsibly and acting with care.

 Kevin who is something of an energy ‘guru’ for Tiptree says that our energy management programme has been running since 1994 and each year, we undergo an energy audit by independent consultants to ensure we’re on the right track.
 Targets laid down by the FDF-Climate Change Agreement have all been met and we have a recycling target of 90%.

 If you have any questions or would like more detailed information about ways in which we’re working to protect the environment, please do get in touch.